-PRESERVING ONE OF THE WORLD'S MOST SOUGHT-AFTER MATERIALS
+PRESERVING ONE OF THE WORLD'S MOST

 African blackwood and African redwood are both extremely coveted around the world as exotic wood types.
 Members of the broader redwood family, these ancient trees take over 75 years to mature.
 Their history spans back 5,000 years to the Egyptian pyramids.
 Historic, rare and slow growing - this timber is not suitable material for mass-produced floors, furniture or frankly, any manufactured product.